Specific airport measures

 These rules may vary slightly by region and you should check the advice from the local authority of the region that you’re travelling to before you fly.

-If requested, evidence of a negative test can be shown via a printed or digital test certificate, which must clearly display the date and time of test, identification details, the name of the testing laboratory, the test type and the negative result.
 Upon arrival in Spain, visitors will also have their temperature checked and anyone showing symptoms of COVID-19 will undergo further tests at the airport and may be denied entry, whether they have tested negative or not.
 As an On the Beach customer it is your individual responsibility to arrange the COVID-19 test before you travel.
-Further information relating to Covid-specific entry requirements and your obligations as a passenger can be found in our terms and conditions here
+Further information relating to Covid-specific entry requirements and your obligations as a passenger can be found in our terms and conditions.

-From 16th November, all visitors to Tunisia must present evidence of a negative Covid-19 test (RT-PCR), taken no more than 72 hours before boarding the flight.
+From 16th November, all visitors to Tunisia must show evidence of a negative Covid-19 test (RT-PCR), taken between 120 and 72 hours before travel.
 Children under 12 are exempt.
 Anyone showing symptoms or presenting a positive test will not be allowed to travel to Tunisia.

 Further health checks may be required such as random rapid testing, and if you test positive then you’ll be required to self-isolate for 14 days in an approved quarantine centre or hotel at your own expense.
 The Tunisian Regional Health Service will check if your quarantine venue is suitable.
 A second PCR test can be requested on the 7th day of quarantine (at your own expense); if this is negative then you will no longer need to self-isolate.
 If you develop symptoms during your quarantine then the PCR test will be paid for by the Tunisian Authorities.
 You must comply with quarantine rules.